The Best Lex Fridman Podcast Episodes

 Lex Fridman hosts a popular science podcast in which he digs into the minds of world-class experts and extracts intellectual treasures.

-While I haven't watched all ~400 episodes of The Lex Fridman Podcast, here are the best ones I've seen so far.
-I'll add more must-watch ones as I encounter them.
+I haven't watched all ~400 episodes of the podcast yet but here are the best ones I've seen so far.
+I'll add more must-watches as I encounter them.

 Max Tegmark is a physicist, AI researcher at MIT, and the author of Life 3.0: Being Human in the Age of Artificial Intelligence.
 In this truly moving episode, Max delivers some unexpected insights into the existential danger of artificial general intelligence (AGI) and how we can protect ourselves from it.